JohnCaboose/edaf65project/src/client/view/README.md

 # View

 The class `View` is a monitor which holds a `JFrame` object which contains the GUI itself.
 The play field is represented by a grid of `Tile` objects.
 Every `Tile` on the play field can be colored by calling the `View.colorTileAt(int, int, String)` method.
 The play field is used to display the location and form of all snakes.

-At the time of writing, six different colors are supported:

-* Pink
-* Green
-* Blue
-* Orange
-* (Red)
-* (Black)
+All color constants available in `java.awt.Color` are supported.

+It is recommended to refrain from using some colors to paint the play field, as a handful of them are used for some specific use cases:

-Black is currently used to represent an empty tile.
-Red is currently used in the top panel to signal to the user that their snake is dead.
-These are subject to change.
+* Black -- used to represent an empty tile on the play field

+* Red -- signaling to the user that their snake is dead.
+This is used in the top panel on the right hand side.

 ## Top Panel